Gaussian Processes with Errors in Variables: Theory and Computation

-The proof of Theorem \ref{thm:appgp} can be found in Appendix.
-The construction $\widetilde{f}_N$ is related to the random feature map in the Fourier domain \citep{rahimi2008random}, used to project the kernel onto a lower-dimension space $\mathbb{R}^N$.
-For fitting $\widetilde{f}_N$ to the data, it suffices to treat $\{a_j, w_j,s_j\, (j=1,\ldots,N)\}$ as unknown parameters endowed with independent priors.
-In practice, larger $N$ leads to a better approximation, but is associated with a heavier computational burden.
-In the simulations and real data analysis, we find the approximated estimator performs almost as well as the original Gaussian process when $N$ is chosen in the interval $(n/5, n/4)$ according to our numerical experiments.
+The proof of Theorem \ref{thm:appgp} is deferred to Appendix \ref{sec:appgp}.
+The construction $\widetilde{f}_N$ is related to the random feature mapping in the Fourier domain \citep{rahimi2008random}, used to project the kernel onto a lower-dimension space $\mathbb{R}^N$.
+It is straightforward to show that preservation of the covariance kernel associated with the original Gaussian process for the proposed process defined over the real area, due to the expression of Fourier features.
+However, the weak convergence result of $\widetilde{f}_N$ is non-trivial and the proof provides a framework to study the asymptotic property of random processes constructed based on Fourier projection.